 The open strings

-The difference in pitch and tone quality has to do with the length, diameter and tension of each string.
-When you look at a violin that is in playing position–balanced against the clavicle and the jawline–you will be able to notice that the strings gradually becoming thinner from left to right.
+Difference in pitch and tone quality has to do with the length, diameter and tension of each string.
+When you look at a violin that is in playing position—balanced against the clavicle and the jawline—you will be able to notice that the strings gradually become thinner from left to right.
 The strings are organized in the following order:

 On the far left is the open G string, which is the lowest note.
-Next, we have the open D string, then the open A, and finally the open E (also called the chanterelle because it is the thinnest and most high-pitched of the four strings).
+Next, we have the open D string, then the open A, and finally the open E. The open E is also called the chanterelle, as it is the thinnest and most high-pitched of the four strings.
 These notes are achieved by tightening or loosening the strings.
-And it is in manipulating the pegs and adjusters at the tailpiece that you can change the notes of the violin’s open strings, otherwise referred to as tuning.
+And it is in manipulating the pegs and adjusters at the tailpiece that you can change the notes of the violin’s open strings, aka tuning.

 Each note has a specific frequency.
-And the higher the frequency, the higher the note will be.
+The higher the frequency, the higher the note will be.
 With this in mind, here below are the notes of the violin’s open strings (from lowest to highest) with their frequencies:

 G = 196Hz